Acrexia07/game-leaderboard-api/docs/development-log.md

 **🛠️ Implementation Summary:**
 - Created comprehensive service function implementing test-driven development approach.
 - Updated test data based on the requirements needed based on the developed test cases.
-- Developed global exception handlers and some custom exception for preparation.
+- Developed global exception handlers and some custom exceptions for preparation.

 **🧠 Technical Learning:**
 - **💭 Concept Recall:** Able to recall concepts about custom exception handler development.
 - **💡 Shift mindset:** Able to implement other way of displaying error messages (field errors) with Map implementation.

+📌 **Next Step:** Test Case Development extension (Negative Test) and Basic Auth Implementation

+---

+## Day 8: Test Case Development extension (Negative Test) and Basic Auth Implementation
+**📅 Date:** August 6, 2025

+**🎯 Objectives:**
+- Develop negative test cases for other service functions.
+- Implement basic authentication for spring security (for now).

+**🛠️ Implementation Summary:**
+- Developed negative test case for read by player's `id` operation.
+- Implemented basic authentication for initial api endpoint testing later on.
+- Developed ApiResponseDto in preparation with controller layer functions development.

+**🧠 Technical Learning:**
+- **💭 Concept Recall:** Able to recall some syntax that I used for creating negative test cases with the read scenario.
+Also, I was able to recall on how to configure basic authentication with spring security.

-📌 **Next Step:** Test Case Development extension — Negative Test for the other service functions
+📌 **Next Step:** Test Case Development continuation (Negative Test for update operation)

 ---